coodoo/xstate-examples/README.md

 Each one was built upon the previous one, hence it's recommended to start with `crud-v1-services` and move forward from there.
 All examples also available on codesandbox, feel free to play, fork and report any issues you found here.

+PRs welcomed and feel free to open issues for any bugs or question you might have.

 ## Core features of each example

 ### `crud-v1-services`